-This really isn’t a Christmas Cookie Swap.
-But, there are still cookies involved!
-Each guest should bring a dozen or two shaped sugar cookies (home-made or store-bought).
-You can provide colored frosting or a lot of white frosting with food coloring available.
+This isn’t really a Christmas Cookie Swap.
+But there are still cookies involved!
+Each guest should bring a dozen or two shaped sugar cookies (homemade or store-bought).
+You can provide colored frosting or a lot of white frosting (royal icing is the best) with food coloring available.
 You could also have sprinkles and other special things to add.

 What are your favorite Christmas Cookies?
 Build your party around those.
 Assign each to a guest and provide them with the recipe.
-They could be getting a new recipe and you’re getting your favorites.
+They could be getting a new recipe, and you’re getting your favorites.
 Win-Win!
-Here’s a post from last year all about Vintage Christmas Cookies from my past, lots of memories for me and great cookies for you!
+Here’s a post from last year about Vintage Christmas Cookies from my past; lots of memories for me and great cookies for you!

 Let’s Wrap This Up

 Most of all, I wish you a blessed Christmas!
 May you find new and meaningful ways to celebrate Jesus’ birth.
-And, I encourage you to discover creative ways to incorporate the Christmas story in your Cookie Swap. ❤️
+And I encourage you to discover creative ways to incorporate the Christmas story in your Cookie Exchange. ❤️